Historic Inns of Annapolis: The Maryland Inn

-In 1772, Thomas Hyde, a respected merchant and civic leader, acquired a long-term lease on a lot on Church Circle.
-Hyde had the front part of what is now the Maryland Inn constructed on the lot.
-In 1782, Hyde advertised it for sale.
-It was described as "an elegant brick house adjoining Church Circle in a dry and healthy part of the city, this House is one hundred feet front, three story height, has 20 fireplaces and is one of the first houses in the state for a house of entertainment."
+Thomas Hyde was a respected merchant and civic leader who acquired a long-term lease on a lot on Church Circle in 1772, where he constructed the front part of the Maryland Inn.
+He advertised it for sale in 1782, describing it as "an elegant brick house adjoining Church Circle in a dry and healthy part of the city ... one hundred feet front, three story height, has 20 fireplaces and is one of the first houses in the state for a house of entertainment."

-In 1784, Sarah Ball, who had become the inn’s manager, advertised that she "...has opened a tavern at the house formerly kept by her, fronting Church (now Duke of Gloucester) Street; and having supplied herself with everything necessary and convenient, she solicits the favors of her old customers and the public in general..."
+Sarah Ball was the inn’s manager in 1784 when she advertised that she had "opened a tavern at the house formerly kept by her, fronting Church (now Duke of Gloucester) Street; and having supplied herself with everything necessary and convenient."
 The inn remained a popular place for lodging throughout the 19th century.
 It was acquired by the Maryland Hotel Company in 1868 and remained the most prominent Annapolis hotel and the favorite rendezvous for important national state and military visitors.

 By World War I, the inn’s facilities were outmoded and many of its rooms were converted into offices and apartments.

-There were several owners over the next several decades, and in 1953, owners who appreciated the inn’s importance in Maryland’s history acquired the hotel and began a restoration designed to preserve its Colonial design but provide it with modern amenities.

-In March 2007, Remington Hotels (currently property manager) opened a Starbucks Coffee in what once was the King of France Tavern.
+There were several owners over the next several decades, and it was restored in 1953 to preserve its Colonial design but provide it with modern amenities.
+In March 2007, Remington Hotels opened a Starbucks Coffee in what once was the King of France Tavern.

 Governor Calvert House

 The 1720s house originally built at 58 State Circle was a 1 1/2-story structure with a gambrel roof.
-Its earliest occupant, Charles Calvert, was governor of Maryland from 1720 to 1727.
+Its earliest occupant was Charles Calvert, governor of Maryland from 1720 to 1727.

-In 1764, much of the building was destroyed by fire, and the Calverts moved to the country.
-The remains of the house were incorporated into a two-story Gregorian-style building that was used until 1784 as barracks by the state of Maryland.
+Much of the building was destroyed by fire in 1764, and the Calverts moved to the country.
+The remains of the house were incorporated into a two-story Gregorian-style building that was used until 1784 as barracks by the State of Maryland.

-Between 1800 and 1854, the property changed hands three times until the mayor of Annapolis, Abram Claude, purchased it.
+The property changed hands three times between 1800 and 1854, until Annapolis Mayor Abram Claude purchased it.
 Claude enlarged the building and endowed it with Victorian features.

-The house was privately owned through the 1900s until Paul Pearson purchased it and proposed plans for its restoration expansion into a large inn.
+The house was privately owned through the 1900s until Paul Pearson purchased it and proposed plans for its restoration and expansion into a large inn.
 His collaboration with Historic Annapolis led to the archaeological research that uncovered several architectural features of the original building.
-One of the most remarkable is the hypocaust, used as a tropical greenhouse heating system, that was discovered in the basement of the building.
+One of the most remarkable is the hypocaust heating system that was discovered in the basement.